munificent/craftinginterpreters/book/control-flow.md

     discarded, so it must have a side effect to be useful.
 In practice, it usually increments a variable.

 Any of these clauses can be omitted.
-Following the three header clauses is a statement for the body, which is typically a block.
+Following the closing parenthesis is a statement for the body, which is typically a block.

 ### Desugaring